danielgaskell/scc/doc/network.md

              unsigned char keep_headers);
 ```

 Executes a complete HTTP GET request, downloading whatever content is returned from the URL `url` into the buffer at the address `dest`.
 A maximum of `maxlen` characters will be written, discarding any extra.
-If `maxlen` = `HTTP_FILE`, `dest` will instead be treated as the absolute path of a file to save the response to (with no length limit).
+If `maxlen` = `NET_FILE`, `dest` will instead be treated as the absolute path of a file to save the response to (with no length limit).
 If `keep_headers` is nonzero, the response will include the full HTTP headers as well as the body content.

 `headers` can be optionally used to specify additional HTTP header requests in the outgoing request (use 0 for no custom headers).
 Each custom header line should be followed by the HTTP-standard line break `\r\n` (even the last one):